Plane passenger's laptop destroyed after person in front reclines their seat

 In a follow up tweet, he added: "Also, this one is more of a critique than a suggestion.
 I really appreciate that your flight attendant came over to tell me that the passenger in front of me 'needs to be able to recline' and then asked him 'if he was okay?' as if your seat hadn't just ruined my livelihood."
 Ouch.

-The post prompted a fair bit of debate among social media users about whether it's appropriate to ever fully recline your seat - particularly without warning.
+The post prompted a fair bit of debate among social media users about whether it's appropriate to fully recline your seat - particularly without warning.

-Others agreed, with another adding: “The problem with reclining seats on aeroplanes is in the design.
+Another said: “The problem with reclining seats on aeroplanes is in the design.
 Reclining made sense when the economy classes were roomy back in the day.
 That’s not the case today.
 Today short distance flights should either have limited recline, or the bottom of the seat should slide ahead.”

-While a third commented: “People have got to be more considerate to check and ask before jumping to action seriously!
-Couldn't the person in front at least check, ‘hey I'm gonna recline my seat back.’"
+A third commented: “People have got to be more considerate to check and ask before jumping to action seriously!
+Couldn't the person in front at least check, ‘hey I'm gonna recline my seat back.’”

-And another chipped in: “This is negligence and lack of due precaution on the part of the airlines.
+While another chipped in: “This is negligence and lack of due precaution on the part of the airlines.
 Passengers with a reclining seat should be able to do so at will.
 The seats and trays should be designed for adequate damping to not pose a danger to passengers and property.”

-Someone else asked: “How do you know the person in front doesn't have a bad back and need the seat reclined?”
+And someone else asked: “How do you know the person in front doesn't have a bad back and need the seat reclined?”